44 Notable alumni of

 -

-Marcus James Brown is a retired American professional basketball player.
+Marcus James Brown is an American former professional basketball player.
 At 6'3" (1.91 m) tall, he played as a shooting guard.
 A three time All-EuroLeague selection, Brown has been mentioned as being one of the top U.S. players ever to play abroad.
 Brown ended his career as a player-coach with Žalgiris Kaunas in 2011.
 Brown was the EuroLeague's career scoring leader since the year 2000, when he ended his career in October 2011.
-As far as United States players only are concerned, Brown remains the league's all-time scoring leader since the year 2000, when the league's current organizer (Euroleague Basketball) took over the competition.
+As far as United States players only are concerned, Brown remains one of league's higher scoring players in the competition since the year 2000, when the league's current organizer (EuroLeague Basketball) took over the competition.

 -